-The sheet is then placed onto the emulsion-coated screen, and the entire thing is presented to vivid light.
-The light solidifies the emulsion, so the pieces of the screen which are secured by design stay in fluid structure.
+The sheet is then placed onto the emulsion-coated screen, and the entire thing is presented in vivid light.
+The light solidifies the emulsion, so the pieces of the screen secured by design stay in a fluid structure.

-If the design has more than one color, at that point a different screen must be used to apply each layer of ink.
-To make multi-color items, the printer must utilize his expertise to design each stencil, and line them up in perfection to guarantee that the final plan is seamless.
+If the design has more than one color, a different screen must be used to apply each layer of ink.
+To make multi-color items, the printer must utilize his expertise to design each stencil and line them up in perfection to guarantee that the final plan is seamless.

 After the screen has been uncovered for a set time, the area of the screen, not secured by design, will have turned hard.
 An unhardened emulsion is then deliberately flushed away.
 This leaves a good impact on the screen for the ink to go through.

-When the screen is dried, the printer will make any important final details or revisions to make the print as exact as the design is.
+When the screen is dried, the printer will make any essential final details or revisions to make the print as exact as the design is.
 The stencil is set up to be used.